-2.6 Comparison of Arctic to Non-Arctic Areas
+Comparison of Arctic to Non-Arctic Areas

 There are four key differences between Arctic and non-Arctic waters regarding drivers of ambient sound levels.
 First, sound propagates differently in the Arctic due to the Arctic sound channel (see section 2.1), and high amplitude sounds may be detectable from farther away in shallower waters than in non-polar areas.
 Second, non-Arctic waters typically do not have solid sea ice (except in Antarctic waters).
-Third, non-Arctic waters have a different suite of soniferous animals, which make different vocalizations and therefore have different spectral properties and seasonal timing.
+Third, non-Arctic waters have a different suite of soniferous animals. which make different vocalizations and therefore have different spectral properties and seasonal timing.
 And fourth, non-Arctic waters have higher levels of anthropogenic activities than Arctic waters.
+All of these drivers generally lead to lower levels of underwater noise in Arctic than in non-Arctic waters.
 Two recent studies compared ambient levels in Arctic versus non-Arctic sites: Haver et al. (2017) compared ambient levels from the Atlantic Ocean in the Arctic (Fram Strait), Equator, and Antarctic; and Haver et al. (2018) compared ambient levels from sites around the USA, including one site in the Alaskan Arctic.